Mosquito-borne diseases are those that are transmitted to people through the bite of an infected mosquito.

-By 2016 the virus was circulating in 45 countries and territories in the Americas with more than 1.7 million suspected cases of infection.
-The virus is not spreading within the United States at this time, but there have been close to 700 cases of individuals in 44 states contracting the virus while traveling in areas where chikungunya is present in the local mosquito populations.
+By 2016 there were more than 1.7 million suspected cases of infection in the Americas.
+The virus is not spreading within the United States at this time, but there have been close to 800 cases of individuals in 44 states contracting the virus while traveling in areas where chikungunya was present in the local mosquito populations.

 Dengue virus causes dengue fever, a disease characterized by high fever, headache, joint pain, and rash.
 A more severe form, dengue hemorrhagic fever, can include bleeding and breathing difficulty and is fatal in some cases.

 There are four types of dengue virus, and they belong to a class of viruses known as flaviviruses – the family that also includes the West Nile, yellow fever, and Zika viruses.
 Dengue, transmitted predominantly by Aedes aegypti mosquitoes, is found in more than 100 countries.

 Dengue is the most common vector-borne viral disease in the world, causing an estimated 50 to 100 million infections globally each year and 25,000 deaths.
 In the tropics and subtropics, it is a leading cause of illness and death.

 The incidence of dengue has jumped sharply in recent decades as the disease has spread into new geographic regions.
 While still rare in the United States, the frequency of dengue infection is on the rise and is largely associated with travel to regions in which dengue is circulating, but some cases have been acquired locally.